csc-training/parallel-prog/exercise-instructions.md

 ### MPI

-Compilation of the MPI programs can then be performed with the `mpif90` and `mpicc` wrapper
+Compilation of the MPI programs can be performed with the `mpif90` and `mpicc` wrapper
 commands:
 ```
 mpif90 -o my_mpi_exe test.f90